kubernetes/website/content/en/docs/tutorials/configuration/configure-java-microservice/configure-java-microservice.md

     }
     ```

    By using the `@ConfigProperty` annotation, you're signaling to MicroProfile Config to inject the corresponding configuration values into these fields.
-This enables your microservice to dynamically access its configuration data based on the specified property names.
+This enables your microservice to dynamically access its configuration data based on the specified property names, eliminating the necessity of hardcoding configuration values directly into your code.

-CDI provides a standard dependency injection capability enabling an application to be assembled
-from collaborating, loosely-coupled beans.
+CDI provides a standard dependency injection capability enabling an application to be assembled from collaborating, loosely-coupled beans.
 This promotes modularity and flexibility in your application's architecture.

-MicroProfile Config offers a standardized way for applications and microservices to access configuration properties from various sources, including the application itself, the runtime environment, and external configurations like Kubernetes ConfigMaps and Secrets.Based on the source's defined priority, the properties are automatically
-combined into a single set of properties that the application can access via an API.
+MicroProfile Config offers a standardized way for applications and microservices to access configuration properties from various sources, including the application itself, the runtime environment, and external configurations like Kubernetes ConfigMaps and Secrets.Based on the source's defined priority, the properties are automatically combined into a single set of properties that the application can access via an API.

 The integration of CDI and MicroProfile Config empowers your microservice to seamlessly access its configuration data, enabling dynamic adaptation to diverse environments.